zx8086/mcp-server-couchbase/README.md

 ### Server Configuration for MCP Clients

-This is the common configuration for the MCP clients such as Claude Desktop, Cursor, Windsurf Editor.
+This is the configuration for the MCP clients such as Claude Desktop, Cursor, Windsurf Editor.

 ```json
 {